varsha13152/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.

     * 1a1.
-InnSync shows an error message and informs the user that the index is invalid.
+InnSync shows an error message and informs the Airbnb Host that the index is invalid.

     * Use case resumes at step 1.

+*  Guarantees: The contact is successfully deleted from InnSync, and any persistent storage.

 **Use case: UC03 - Edit a person**

 **MSS**

-1. User requests to list persons
+1. Airbnb Host requests to list visitors
-2. InnSync shows a list of persons
+2. InnSync shows a list of visitors
-3. User requests to edit a specific person in the list
+3. Airbnb Host requests to edit a specific visitor in the list
+4. InnSync validates the entered detail
+5. InnSync updates the contact with the new provided detail
-4. InnSync shows the updated details of the person.
+6. InnSync shows the updated details of the visitor.
+7. InnSync updates local JSON file with updated contact detail

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
+   * 2a1.
+InnSync shows an error message that there are no saved contacts.

     Use case ends.

 * 3a.
 The given index is invalid.